mirima2/software_guidelines/docs/source/field_documentation.rst

 ``datacite:relatedIdentifier``

-A resource intended for end-users providing useful information regarding the componet usage/application, e.g. execution tips, faq's, help forums etc.
+A resource that provides useful information about the software to the end-users, such as execution tips, FAQs, help forums, etc.

 14.1 type (M)
 -------------------